What happens next?

 Counselling and psychotherapy sessions last 50 minutes and are usually weekly.
 Therapy can take place for an agreed time period or on an open-ended basis.
 I usually encourage regular reviews so we can assess how therapy is helping you, and on this basis whether to continue or end.

-I charge £45 for in-person and online (video, voice, email, instant messaging) therapy sessions.
-I also offer low cost spaces which are negotiable and dependent upon your circumstances.
+I charge £60 for in-person and online (video, voice, email) therapy sessions.
+I also offer lower cost spaces which are negotiable and dependent upon your circumstances.

 Yes, of course you can.
 The decision to end therapy is always open to you.
 However, what I do suggest in the case of longer-term therapy is that when an ending has been agreed we spend at least 4 weeks working towards this.
 Our relationship will potentially be a significant one and an important aspect of our work together is to address the ending of the relationship.